vjohndo/tic-tac-toe/README.md

 # tic-tac-toe simulator
 A responsive tic-tac-toe board that can be adjusted to almost any size for two local players whether its 3x3, 50x50 or more.
-An optional AI can play against the user and will attempts to dishearten with cheesy lines.
+An optional AI bot can play against the user and will attempt to dishearten them with cheesy lines.
 Built using pure HTML/CSS/JS.

 Playable here: [https://vjohndo.github.io/tic-tac-toe-bot/](https://vjohndo.github.io/tic-tac-toe-bot/)